-Sangeeta Pillai created Soul Sutras to be a feminist platform for all you bad betis & besharam bibis.
+Sangeeta Pillai created Soul Sutras to be a feminist platform for all bad betis & besharam bibis.
 Where we as South Asian womxn can express ourselves openly, without shame or fear.
 Where we explore all sorts of cultural taboos from sex, sexuality, periods, menopause, mental health, shame, sexual harassment to…nipple hair!

 Soul Sutras is all about creating safe spaces for South Asian womxn to tell our stories, to express our pain and to connect with each other and explore our common cultural identity.

 We open up.
 We share.
 We connect.
 That’s when pure magic happens.
 We realise that we’re all fighting similar battles.
 That we all feel alone but we’re really not.
 Once we start sharing our stories with each other, the sense of sisterhood and support we get from each other is…everything.

 Tackling taboos with a podcast, writing workshops, theatre shows, books…